 How to Design Perfect Loop Tracks in PolyTrack: Creator's Guide

-Your loop looks perfect—until 87% of players fail at the apex and rage-quit.
+Your loop looks perfect—until most players fail at the apex and rage-quit.
 The difference between a viral loop track and a frustrating disaster?
-Understanding the 3:1 speed-to-radius ratio that most creators miss.
+Understanding the speed-to-radius relationship that most creators miss.
 Here's how to design loops that players complete, love, and share.

 What You'll Master